ansys/ansys-sphinx-theme/README.rst

 .. code::

-   pip install pyansys-sphinx-theme
+   pip install ansys-sphinx-theme

 Next, modify your sphinx ``conf.py`` to use ``html_theme =
-'pyansys_sphinx_theme'``.
+'ansys_sphinx_theme'``.
 If you are new to using Sphinx, see `Sphinx Getting Started
 <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_
 documentation.